FryingDutch/DoubleDutch/README.md

 ```
 - **API-key:** setting _config_ file path/name.
  As with the SSL-files, the image expects a _config.txt_ at the root of the container.
- And also with the API-key you can easily modify your own custom path or filename trough the provided *docker-compose* template.
+ And also with the API-key you can easily modify the provided *docker-compose* template to achieve this.
  ```yml
 API-key:
     file: .\config.txt # change this if you want to use a different file location/name for the API-key